einarwh/experiments-in-powerblog/content/blog-posts/on-the-complexity-of-json-serialization.md

-:page/title On the wonders of climbing
-:blog-post/tags [:climbing :nature]
+:page/title On the complexity of JSON serialization :blog-post/tags [:climbing :nature]
 :blog-post/author {:person/id :einarwh}
 :page/body

-# On the wonders of climbing
+# On the complexity of JSON serialization

 I vented a bit on Twitter the other day about my frustrations with JSON serialization in software development.